 - Format Proofreader

-In the United States, there were 14,200 jobs for Proofreader or Copy Marker in 2016.
+In 2016, there was an estimated number of 14,200 jobs in the United States for Proofreader or Copy Marker.
 New jobs are being produced at a rate of 1.4% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Proofreader or Copy Marker by 2026.
-There will be an estimated 2,200 positions for Proofreader or Copy Marker per year.
+Due to new job openings and attrition, there will be an average of 2,200 job openings in this field each year.